The Benefits of Care Continuum when Choosing a Seattle Retirement Community

 The Hearthstone at night

 The Hearthstone campus consists of three buildings: The Flagship Lakeside building on the shores of Green Lake, Cove West and Cove East.
-Residents in any of our buildings are afforded a full complement of community amenities and CCRC health services, including skilled nursing, assisted living and memory care.
+Residents in any of our buildings are afforded a full complement of community amenities and CCRC health services.
 Beyond those invaluable services, The Hearthstone provides a true sense of comfort and belonging to all who are happy to call our community their home.

 To learn more about The Hearthstone, call (206) 517-2216 or complete the contact form.